parvezs27/Tableau_Sales_Dashboards/README.md

 ## Build the Charts
 - Create and test required calculated fields
-- Build charts (ensure data is correct through testing/cross referencing with Excel)
+- Build charts (ensure data is correct through testing/validating with Excel)
 - Format charts
   - Remove gridlines and other unnecessary lines
   - Clean up axes and headers